FreeCollective/vulkan-overlay/README.md

 On this ebuild, there is a new USE flag *vkheaders*, use this if you have no header conflicts with other packages.

-### media-libs/mesa

-This is a custom Mesa based on upstream/master and includes Dave Airlie's RADV driver for testing.
-This also installs Vulkan headers.

-** This cannot be installed at the same time as AMDGPU-Pro due to AMD's libdrm being too old.
-You will need the libdrm-9999 package in this repository.

 ### app-misc/vulkan-docs

 Installs the developer man pages and the API specification (in PDF form).